stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

-% "The Electric Executioner"
-% H. P. Lovecraft with Adolphe de Castro
+# The Electric Executioner

 For one who has never faced the danger of legal execution, I have a rather queer horror of the electric chair as a subject.
 Indeed, I think the topic gives me more of a shudder than it gives many a man who has been on trial for his life.
 The reason is that I associate the thing with an incident of forty years ago--a very strange incident which brought me close to the edge of the unknown's black abyss.

 In 1889 I was an auditor and investigator connected with the Tlaxcala Mining Company of San Francisco, which operated several small silver and copper properties in the San Mateo Mountains in Mexico.
 There had been some trouble at Mine No. 3, which had a surly, furtive assistant superintendent named Arthur Feldon; and on August 6th the firm received a telegram saying that Feldon had decamped, taking with him all the stock records, securities, and private papers, and leaving the whole clerical and financial situation in dire confusion.

 This development was a severe blow to the company, and late in the afternoon President McComb called me into his office to give orders for the recovery of the papers at any cost.
 There were, he knew, grave drawbacks.
 I had never seen Feldon, and there were only very indifferent photographs to go by.
 Moreover, my own wedding was set for Thursday of the following week--only nine days ahead--so that I was naturally not eager to be hurried off to Mexico on a man-hunt of indefinite length.
 The need, however, was so great that McComb felt justified in asking me to go at once; and I for my part decided that the effect on my status with the company would make ready acquiescence eminently worth while.

 I was to start that night, using the president's private car as far as Mexico City, after which I would have to take a narrow-gauge railway to the mines.
 Jackson, the superintendent of No. 3, would give me all details and any possible clues upon my arrival;
 and then the search would begin in earnest--through the mountains, down to the coast, or among the byways of Mexico City, as the case might be.
 I set out with a grim determination to get the matter done--and successfully done--as swiftly as possible; and tempered my discontent with pictures of an early return with papers and culprit, and of a wedding which would be almost a triumphal ceremony.

 Having notified my family, fiancée, and principal friends, and made hasty preparations for the trip, I met President McComb at eight p.m. at the Southern Pacific depot, received from him some written instructions and a check-book, and left in his car attached to the 8:15 eastbound transcontinental train.
 The journey that followed seemed destined for